On average your neighbors pay $54 a monthSee Your Rates

-How much is car insurance in Greensboro?
+How much does car insurance cost in Greensboro, NC?
 You’ll be pleased to learn that for many drivers, average insurance premiums here are lower than the national average.
-The average cost of auto insurance in Greensboro is $655.37 a year.
+The average cost of auto insurance in North Carolina is $655.37 a year.
 The national average price is $889.01.

 Your rate can vary based on your coverage, driving record, and number of claims in your zip code.

 |Total Cost Per Year||$655.37|

 |Source: Facts + Statistics: Auto insurance|

 The graph below shows the change in NC average rates from 2011 to 2015, the most recent year the data is available.
 According to the Insurance Information Institute, North Carolina car insurance rates increased from $600 in 2011 to $655 in 2015, a jump of $55 dollars, or 9.22 percent.

 Shopping for car insurance can seem like a lot of work.
 From researching companies to comparing rates, it’s easy to get overwhelmed.

 QuoteWizard helps consumers compare quotes from national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Greensboro, North Carolina and save up to 40% on your premium..

 Last year, 16,043 people used QuoteWizard to compare auto insurance quotes in Greensboro, NC from multiple companies to get the cheapest rates.

 According to the 16,043 Greensboro residents who used QuoteWizard to compare car insurance quotes last year, these are the most common car insurance companies: Of those people, 1,990 didn’t have auto insurance when they requested a quote.